charonAMM/ceremony/README.md

 run the code
  move the old zkey ($x file) to the oldzKeys folder make a PR with the new zKey

-snarkjs zkey contribute charon_ceremony2.zkey charon_ceremony2_1.zkey --name="themandore's epic contribution" -v -e="184idfuhdgmfduh and this is where I go. always back to you.
-Once or twice maybe sure, but I can't get it to stop.  you're immortalized beyond what you could be" snarkjs zkey contribute charon_ceremony16.zkey charon_ceremony16_1.zkey --name="themandore's epic contribution" -v -e="184idfuhdgmfduh and this is where I go. always back to you.
-Once or twice maybe sure, but I can't get it to stop.  you're immortalized beyond what you could be"